speeduino/wiki.js/boards/Airbear.md

 Up to 3 separate connections can be made to the dashoboard at the same time from different client devices.

 ### Tuner Studio (Wifi)

+Setting the Connection Type to TunerStudio allows the ECU to be tuned and monitored over wifi

 ![Airbear TunerStudio wifi settings](/img/boards/airbear/ts-connection-settings.png){.align-center width=500}